-Yes, starting in 2019.
+Yes, as of 2019.
 The Copyright Term Extension Act of 1998 froze the date at 1923 for twenty years.
-The date will begin to "roll" again in 2019.
-Right now, works that were published with notice in 1923 and properly renewed remain protected by copyright.
-On January 1, 2019, those works will enter the public domain.
+The date began to "roll" again in 2019.
+On January 1, 2019, works that were published in the US in 1923 entered the public domain.

 Things are different for unpublished works, works published without proper notice, and works whose copyrights were not renewed.
 To determine whether a particular work is in the public domain, we recommend Cornell's chart, Copyright Term and the Public Domain in the United States, and Berkeley's PDF handbook, Is it in the Public Domain?.

 Prior to 1964, US law divided copyright terms into two parts: the initial term and the renewal term.
 At the end of the initial 28-year copyright term, the copyright holder would have to renew the copyright in order for the work to remain protected during the renewal term.
 If you are trying to determine whether the copyright in a work published before 1964 was renewed, the following resources are useful for renewal research: the US Copyright Catalog (records from 1978 to present), the Stanford Copyright Renewal Database (1950 to 1992 renewal records for Class A works), and the Catalog of Copyright Entries (1891 to 1978 registration and renewal records for all works).
 Typically, you will find renewals for all works published after 1950 in the US Copyright Catalog, while the Catalog of Copyright Entries can be useful for finding renewals of works published prior to the early 1950s.
 You may also want to consider working with the US Copyright Office to perform a search of its records.

 Under US law, the initial copyright holder is the author of the work.
 In most cases, copyright law treats the creator(s) of the work as the author(s).
 If someone creates a work as an employee (or in certain cases, as a contractor), that person’s employer is considered the author of the work.